Home/Supplements/Whey Protein Powder

 It can be taken as a shake mixed with water or milk, added to smoothies, or incorporated into recipes.

-Is whey protein safe for everyone?
+Is whey protein suitable for vegetarians?

 Can whey protein help with weight loss?